Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

-Chen et al. \cite{Chen_trust-basedservice} proposed a trust management protocol for Social IoT systems that can form community of interests.
-The trust parameters can dynamically be adapted to the changes of the environment.
-The malicious nodes can perform discrimination attacks, BMA, SPA, WHA and BSA.
-Each device has an owner.
-Each owner has a list of friends, representing its social relationships.
-The trust parameters taken into account for the trust evaluation procedure are honesty, cooperativeness and community of interest.
-Experiments conducted on NS-3 simulator to test the performance of the proposed protocol.

-Awan et al. \cite{AwanRob} proposed a mechanism that mainly works with direct observations and ask for recommendations if no interactions were recorded in the past.
-The authors also took into account the scalability, since the nodes only store the result of the experience component.
-Other trust parameters are the reputation and the knowledge.
-The following experiments took place on NS-3 simulator: the behavior of the solution was tested on BSA, BMA and OOA, comparison with other models; and energy consumption.
+Awan et al. \cite{AwanRob} proposed a mechanism that mainly works with direct observations and asks for recommendations if no interactions were recorded in the past.
+The authors also took into account scalability, since the nodes only store the results of the experience component.
+Other trust parameters are reputation and knowledge.
+The following experiments took place on the NS-3 simulator: the behavior of the solution was tested on BSA, BMA, and OOA; comparison with other models; and energy consumption.
 Despite the fact that the authors are conducting experiments under different attacks, they do not specify the threat model in the main part of the paper or the architecture of the network.
 The nodes are storing one component of trust for scalability and storage reasons and the authors are taking into account the energy consumption.